 Two weeks later the Real Estate Record & Builders’ Guide reported that the Empire Trust Co. had purchased the house.
 “The structure will be remodeled into a banking house.”
 The New York Times was less optimistic saying “The ornate graystone structure…will probably be replaced by a modern skyscraper.”

 As it turned out, the Empire Trust never converted the house to a bank branch as intended.
 Instead it put the house back on the market.
 It sat empty for five years before being purchased by Benjamin Winter in May 1925.
-The Times reported on May 20 that “the real estate operator…will erect a twenty-story business building on the site.”
+The New York Times reported on May 20 that “the real estate operator…will erect a twenty-story business building on the site.”